van-richard/CodingNotes/_build/html/_sources/notebooks/00-quickstart/03Supercomputer.md

 ### Pre-Installed Softwares

 Clusters often has preinstalled software you can use.
-They're called using the command {term}`module` .
+They're called using the command `module` .
 Some software may not be accessible by default and must be loaded in.
 This allows Research Computing to provide multiple versions of the software concurrently and enables users to easily switch between different versions.

 ```bash
 sinfo